-In accordance with CDC guidelines, all university-affiliated global travel is suspended temporarily.
+All university-affiliated global travel is suspended temporarily.
 We encourage you to review the CDC travel guidelines as you consider future global travel.

 Difficult circumstances can generate worry and anxiety.
 It is in trying times that we must recommit to the principles of We’re All Widener and dedicate ourselves to practicing compassion, respect and inclusion.
 We recognize no one group is responsible for the spread of this virus and we treat all members of our community – whose diverse backgrounds enrich our campus – as part of the Widener family.

 If you are a faculty/staff member or student who would like to report discrimination, please use the form (can be anonymous) on the: